Cracks in Body Armor Plates undermines US Army Credibility

 Comments SFTT Editor Roger Charles

-In this article the Marine Corps admits that the ceramic plates issued to its frontline troops are not only not perfect, but “about 5%” have “life-threatening flaws,” or as it prefers to call them, “cracks.”
+In this article the Marine Corps admits that the ceramic plates issued to only not perfect, but “about 5%” have “life-threatening flaws,” or as it prefers to call them, “cracks.”

 Let’s be clear about one thing: if 95% of the plates X-rayed are not defective, that’s a hell of an accomplishment, and our troops and their families should feel good about this life-saving gear.